rtrlib/handbook/docs/_sources/usage.txt

 - `doxygen` to build the RTRlib API documentation

-If the requirements are met, the library can be build.
+If the requirements are installed, the library can be build.
 First, either download or clone the RTRlib source code as follows:

 .. code-block:: Bash